 It’s official.
 Cantaloupes are in season (June to September).
 But I have to admit that I have a love/hate relationship with the fruit.

 Why I love them?
 They are sweet and tasty, my kids love them and they are packed with nutrition.
-One cup of melon provides over 100% the Daily Value of both vitamins A and C. So if your kid doesn’t eat his vitamin-A rich greens, this is the fruit for you!
+One cup of melon provides over 100% of the Daily Value of both vitamins A and C. So if your kid doesn’t eat his vitamin-A-rich greens, this is the fruit for you!

 So for the past year I’ve been a student of cantaloupe.
-I’ve studied them, talked to the produce guy and think I have finally figured out to how to pick a good one.
+I’ve studied them, talked to the produce guy, and think I have finally figured out how to pick a good one.
 Here are 3 steps that are helpful: